BU-ISCIII/virology_training/Galaxy/exercises/SARS-CoV-2_trainig.md

 Once you are registered we can start with the analysis workflow.

 **_From now on, each job we run in Galaxy will have a unique number for identifying each process.
 This numbers can differ depending on the number of samples and the times you run or delete any process.
-This training's snapshots were taken using two samples and some process were deleted for any reason, so numbers MAY DIFFER._**
+This training's snapshots were taken using two samples and some process were deleted for any reason, so numbers MAY DIFFER.
+Also, this exercise's snapshots were taken with other dataset, so sample names may differ too._**

 ## Data